Implement Bill Navigator

 Bill Navigator allows users to connect their existing bank accounts and credit cards and automatically identifies recurring bills & subscriptions.
 The user can then perform an automated payment method switch for their associated bills and subscriptions or will be prompted with instructions to perform a manual switch when an automated switch is not supported.
 Finally, Users can mark manual switches as completed and use Pinwheel’s overview screens to keep track of which bills they have switched.

-Step 2: Create a Link token
+Step 1: Create a Link token

 Bill Navigator

-To ensure switches can be successfully made regardless of merchant, you must provide details for the card and target bank account that you want the user to switch their bills to.
-Each bank account needs to include typeaccount_number, and routing_number and is recommended to include name as well for returning in webhooks.
-See Link Token Creation docs for full details on required fields.
+If bill switching is specified as a feature, you must provide details for the card and target bank account that you want the user to switch their bills to.
+Each bank account needs to include type

 POST /v1/link_tokens